Hertz Corp. v. Friend: Decision

 Stephen Breyer wrote the Supreme Court's unanimous opinion.

-The Supreme Court ruled unanimously in favor of Hertz, but endorsed the nerve center test rather than the headquarters test.
+The Supreme Court unanimously ruled in favor of Hertz, but it endorsed the nerve center test rather than the headquarters test.
 Justice Stephen Breyer, writing for the court, gave three reasons for the decision: the language of the Judiciary Act, practical considerations, and the Act's legislative history.

 Breyer first noted that the phrasing of the term "principal place of business" implied that the citizenship of a corporation depended on a single location rather than a spread-out area, favoring the nerve center test.
 His primary concern, however, was administrative simplicity.
 Criticizing more complex tests for "eating up time and money as the parties litigate" issues secondary to the actual merits of the case, the opinion endorsed the nerve center test for its straightforwardness and predictability, being based on a single location at a time.

-Lastly, Breyer discussed the legislative history of the Judiciary Act and the purpose of diversity jurisdiction, which to him was "to find the State where a corporation is least likely to suffer out-of-state prejudice when it is sued in a local court".
+Lastly, Breyer discussed the legislative history of the Judiciary Act and the purpose of diversity jurisdiction, which to the Court was "to find the State where a corporation is least likely to suffer out-of-state prejudice when it is sued in a local court".
 He concluded that the nerve center test was most likely to effectuate this goal, also suggesting that Congress in passing the Act did not intend to create a cumbersome or complicated rule.
 Breyer wrote that the test was not perfect, stating that in some cases officers may be in many different locations and that "anomalies" could result if a company's nerve center and business activities were in different states.

-The opinion rejected Hertz's arguments for a headquarters test, noting that while in most circumstances a corporation's headquarters would be its nerve center, the nature of a nerve center was that it was the "actual center of direction, control and coordination" for the corporation; an empty building, for example, could be a headquarters, but it could not be a nerve center.
+The opinion rejected Hertz's arguments for a headquarters test, noting that while in most circumstances a corporation's headquarters would be its nerve center, the nature of a nerve center was that it was the "actual center of direction, control and coordination" for the corporation; an empty building that executives occasionally gather in, for example, could be a headquarters, but it could not be a nerve center.